blockspacer/flextool/README.md

 AFL_PERSISTENT=1 afl-fuzz -i inputs -o multi_sync -S slave1 ./fuzz_capstone
 ```

-To understand AFL status screen read [https://afl-1.readthedocs.io/en/latest/user_guide.html#status-screen](https://afl-1.readthedocs.io/en/latest/user_guide.html#status-screen)
+To understand AFL status screen, read: [https://afl-1.readthedocs.io/en/latest/user_guide.html#status-screen](https://afl-1.readthedocs.io/en/latest/user_guide.html#status-screen)

 NOTE: If `total paths` stays at 1 you probably have set up something wrong.

 NOTE: Prefer `-m none`.
-We use AddressSanitizer that maps a lot of pages for the shadow memory so we have to remove the memory limit to have it up and running.
+We use AddressSanitizer; this maps a lot of pages for the shadow memory, so we have to remove the memory limit to have it up and running.

-NOTE: With `-m none` your fuzzed software may actually try to really allocate and use a lot of memory due to your fuzzed samples.
+NOTE: With `-m none`, your fuzzed software may actually try to really allocate and use a lot of memory due to your fuzzed samples.
 This may lead to random crashes in your system.
 You shouldn't do any important work while doing so.

 NOTE: you can try `ASAN_OPTIONS=hard_rss_limit_mb=2000` to avoid `-m none`.
-See https://countuponsecurity.com/category/fuzzing/
+See: https://countuponsecurity.com/category/fuzzing/

 You can write custom binary that will run using `afl-fuzz`.
 It may wrap function that you want to test like so: